 We get most of our leads from our website.
 The past year we have been generating long-form evergreen articles — 1,200-plus words — mixed with shorter term “news” articles.
 All of the long-form evergreen content is heavily researched and updated when appropriate.

-People read these reference articles, which all contain two CTAs [call to actions], and then request a consultation with our experts directly online.
-This past summer, we have seen a large uptick in United States-based clients — all have come from our internet site.
+People read these reference articles, which all contain two CTAs [calls to action], and then request a consultation with our experts directly online.
+This past summer, we saw a large uptick in United States-based clients — all came from our internet site.

-One of the best ways to generate leads from your website visitors, Facebook, AdWords or other online advertising is to offer free market reports for homeowners or buyers that you can create quickly and easily with RPR.
+To get their contact information, you’re going to need great lead capture forms on your site.
+Check out RPR’s guide to six powerful form builders to get started.
+For example, one of the best ways to generate real estate leads from your website visitors, Facebook, AdWords, or other online advertising is to offer free market reports for homeowners or buyers that you can create quickly and easily with RPR.